Open to students completing grades 9, 10, 11 & 12.

 Summer Discovery partners with the University of Colorado Boulder Summer Scholars program to offer college credit academies to students with a 3.2 GPA or higher.
 Taught by the Leeds School of Business, College of Media, Communication, and Information, College of Music, and the Program in Environmental Design, these 3 week academies meet Monday - Friday, both morning and afternoon, with a lunch break.
 No other academies may be taken in conjunction with them.

 Most academies have homework, papers, and/or tests and are graded on the traditional A, B, C, D, and F system.
-Students earn 3 credits upon successful completion of one CU Scholars Credit Academy.
+Students earn 3 credits upon successful completion of one CU Scholars Credit Academy (except the World of Business Academy which is offered for enrichment only).
 Official transcripts are available from CU-Boulder upon request.
 Credits are transferable to most colleges and universities in the United States.